MaterializeInc/materialize/doc/developer/design/20220511_replicated_compute_introspection.md

 ```

 Note that the `_persist` (or some other) suffix to the view name is required
-because the old arrangement-based introspection tables already occupy the plain
+because the old arrangement-based introspection sources already occupy the
-`<mz-log-variant>` names.
-Once we remove the arrangement-based introspection
+plain `<mz-log-variant>` names.
+Once we remove the arrangement-based
-tables, we can also drop the suffix.
+introspection sources, we can also drop the suffix.

 When a new replica is created, the coordinator adds its introspection sources
 to the respective introspection views.